pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 Here we can notice a few things:

-- Localstorage has the lowest write latency with only 0.017 milliseconds per write.
+- LocalStorage has the lowest write latency with only 0.017 milliseconds per write.
 - IndexedDB writes are about 10 times slower compared to localStorage.
 - Sending the data to the WASM SQLite process and letting it persist via IndexedDB is slow with over 3 milliseconds per write.